 - A3.
 Such diversity means that it is not possible for this ISA (UK) to specify for all audits the person(s) with whom the auditor is to communicate particular matters.
 Also, in some cases the appropriate person(s) with whom to communicate may not be clearly identifiable from the applicable legal framework or other engagement circumstances, for example, entities where the governance structure is not formally defined, such as some family-owned entities, some not-for-profit organizations, and some government entities.
 In such cases, the auditor may need to discuss and agree with the engaging party the relevant person(s) with whom to communicate.
-In deciding with whom to communicate, the auditor's understanding of an entity's governance structure and processes obtained in accordance with ISA (UK) 315 (Revised June 2016)4 is relevant.
+In deciding with whom to communicate, the auditor's understanding of an entity's governance structure and processes obtained in accordance with ISA (UK) 315 (Revised July 2020)4 is relevant.
 The appropriate person(s) with whom to communicate may vary depending on the matter to be communicated. - A4.
 ISA (UK) 600 (Revised November 2019) includes specific matters to be communicated by group auditors with those charged with governance.5 When the entity is a component of a group, the appropriate person(s) with whom the component auditor communicates depends on the engagement circumstances and the matter to be communicated.
 In some cases, a number of components may be conducting the same businesses within the same system of internal control and using the same accounting practices.
 Where those charged with governance of those components are the same (e.g., common board of directors), duplication may be avoided by dealing with these components concurrently for the purpose of communication. - A4-1.
-In the UK, there are statutory obligations on corporate subsidiary undertakings, and their auditors and other parties, to provide the auditor of a corporate parent undertaking with such information and explanations as that auditor may reasonably require for the purposes of the audit.^{5a} Where there is no such statutory obligation (e.g., for non corporate entities), permission may be needed by the auditors of the subsidiary undertakings, from those charged with governance of the subsidiary undertakings, to disclose the contents of any communication to them to the auditor of the parent undertaking and also for the auditor of the parent undertaking.
-The auditor of the parent undertaking.
-The auditor of the parent undertaking seeks to ensure that appropriate arrangements are made at the
+In the UK, there are statutory obligations on corporate subsidiary undertakings, and their auditors and other parties, to provide the auditor of a corporate parent undertaking with such information and explanations as that auditor may reasonably require for the purposes of the audit.
+Where there is no such statutory obligation (e.g., for non corporate entities), permission may be needed by the auditors of the subsidiary undertakings, from those charged with governance of the subsidiary undertakings, to disclose the contents of any communication to them to the auditor of the parent undertaking and also for the auditor of the parent undertaking to pass those disclosures onto those charged with governance of the parent undertaking.
+The auditor of the parent undertaking seeks to ensure that appropriate arrangements are made at the planning stage for these disclosures.
+Normally, such arrangements for groups are

-4 ISA (UK) 315 (Revised June 2016), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment.
+4 ISA (UK) 315 (Revised July 2020), Identifying and Assessing the Risks of Material Misstatement.

-5 ISA (UK) 600 (Revised November 2019), Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors), paragraph 49.
+ISA (UK) 600 (Revised November 2019), Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors), paragraph 49.